Home

 Where is recycled water used in Chino Hills?

 Recycled water will irrigate golf courses, school grounds, parks, greenbelts, freeway landscapes and landscape maintenance district areas.
-Some of the recycled water sites include Hunter Hill Park, Big League Dreams, parkways and medians on Butterfield Ranch Road, Meadows Park on Butterfield Ranch Road between Brookwood Lane and Sunny Meadow Lane, Danbury Park and Chaparral Elementary School.
+Some of the recycled water sites include Hunters Hill Park, Big League Dreams, parkways and medians on Butterfield Ranch Road, Meadows Park on Butterfield Ranch Road between Brookwood Lane and Sunny Meadow Lane, Danbury Park and Chaparral Elementary School.
 See Park list/location for

 More...